Rhythm: Learning Interactive Whole-Body Control for Dual Humanoids: Related Work

 \subsection{Physics-Based Animation of Human-Human Interaction}

 While robotics research focuses on hardware feasibility, the computer graphics community has expanded the scope of humanoid animation from single-agent generation \cite{luo2023perpetual,peng2018deepmimic,peng2022ase} to the complex domain of \textit{Human-Human Interaction} \cite{wang2026intermoe, xu2025perceiving, starke2020local}.
 Addressing the inevitable physical artifacts caused by sensor inaccuracies in existing datasets \cite{yin2023hi4d,liang2024intergen,xu2024interx,ghosh2024remos}, recent works \cite{yao2025physiinter,won2021control,gao2024coohoi,zhang2023simulation} employ RL within physics-based simulations to guarantee human-like behavior and physical plausibility.
 However, these methods prioritize visual fidelity over dynamic feasibility, often relaxing rigorous constraints essential for real robots.
 Policies trained in these idealized environments struggle with the Sim-to-Real gap.
-To bridge this gap, we propose \textbf{Rhythm}, which pioneers the implementation of dual humanoid interaction in real-world scenarios.
+To bridge this gap, we propose \textbf{Rhythm}, which, to our knowledge, represents the first demonstration of physically coupled dual-humanoid interaction on real-world hardware.